thingdomio/thingdom-ruby/README.md

 Thingdom Ruby Module
 ===========

-Ruby module for v1.1 of the [Thingdom.io API](https://thingdom.io/).
+The official Ruby wrapper for the [Thingdom API](https://thingdom.io/).

 ## What is Thingdom?